TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 4/1 Kings 4.27.md

 ---

-And those officers provided victuals for king Solomon, and for all that came unto king Solomon's table, every man in his month; they let nothing be lacking.
+Those officers provided food for king Solomon, and for all who came to king Solomon's table, every man in his month; they let nothing be lacking.